An easy bulgur salad recipe that's perfect for any day. Made with bulgur, olive oil and herbs, this salad in ready in less than 30 minutes!

 - ⅓ cup olive oil

 - Place bulgur in a large bowl and pour the boiling water on it.
 Stir well.
-Cover with a lid or a plate and let it sit for about 25 to 30 minutes until cooked.
+Cover with a lid or a plate and let it sit for about 15 minutes until cooked.

 - Once the bulgur is cooked and cooled, fluff it using a fork.

-- To the bulgur, add tomato paste, pepper paste and pomegranate molasses.
+- To the bulgur, add tomato paste, pepper paste, olive oil and pomegranate molasses.
 Stir well so all bulgur grains are combined.

 - Add in chopped green onion, parsley and mint to the bulgur.
 Mix well.